 Merrells?
 For hiking?
 Groundbreaking.

 There's a reason these shoes are on everyone's best-of lists, though: They're the real deal.
-The Moab 2 hiking shoe features everything you'd want out of a hiking shoe (they're waterproof, ultra-durable and breathable, to name a few) but also are a great choice for hikers with flat feet.
+The Moab 2 features everything you'd want out of a hiking shoe (they're waterproof, ultra-durable and breathable, to name a few) but they're also a great choice for hikers with flat feet.

 "They are breathable, light and shock-absorbing, and the molded nylon adds to the stability of the shoe," Dr. Sutera says.